With EU leaders discussing plans to counter Russian drones, what exactly is a ‘drone wall’?

 Ukraine is the “most experienced country in Europe when it comes to drone and counter drone warfare,” Loss said.
 Utilizing expertise from advisers involved in that form of conflict could help the rest of the continent understand the best way to fight back against Russian drones, he said.

+On Thursday, Ukrainian President Volodymyr Zelensky visited Copenhagen for the European summit, where he also stressed that his country could be of use in combating drones.

+“The expertise of Ukrainian professionals and Ukrainian technologies must become an important part of the EU’s drone wall initiative.
+Right now, a strong group of Ukrainian servicemembers is in Denmark, helping Danish colleagues,” he said.

-Anti-drone interception could also be developed further, the policy fellow suggested, with countries leaning away from countering drones with expensive defense systems like Patriots, and instead incorporating cheaper electronic warfare methods including jamming, spoofing or disrupting electronic signals that drones rely upon to work.
+Anti-drone interception could also be developed further, Loss suggested, with countries leaning away from countering drones with expensive defense systems like Patriots, and instead incorporating cheaper electronic warfare methods including jamming, spoofing or disrupting electronic signals that drones rely upon to work.

 With drones being small, cheap and able to carry out significant damage, they are able to pose a disproportionate threat to the countries they are being waged against.
 As well as being able to cause physical damage, drones can be used for surveillance, and also carry a risk of colliding with aircraft while in the sky.